Battery comparison test. Comparative test of imported and domestic batteries

 Measured/declared weight 13.95/ 14.3 kg

-gas outlet central
+Gas outlet central

-Electrolyte level control through traffic jams
+Electrolyte level monitoring through traffic jams

-Estimated price 4100 rub.
+Approximate price 4100 rub.

 Declared capacity 60 Ah